capri-docking/capri-docking.github.io/events/index.md

 Registration is free for participants from INSTRUCT countries and £250 from other countries.
 Visit the website to find out if you are from a participating INSTRUCT country. <https://www.structuralbiology.eu/content/countries--instruct>

-Please note this accommodation is **not** included in the registration fee.
+Please note accommodation is **not** included in the registration fee.

 Registrations open soon >>